de-DEen-US

 A national driving license is sufficient for EU citizens.
 The road network is well developed and the roads are in good condition.
 The traffic signs and rules are largely standardized within Europe.
 Especially in rural areas and Lapland, you should also watch out for reindeer and moose on the road.

-The speed limits are 90 to 120 km/h on dual carriageways and freeways, 70 km/h outside built-up areas and 50 km/h within built-up areas.
-The blood alcohol limit is 0.2 per mille.
+Speed limits are generally between 80 and 120 km/h depending on the type of road: usually 100–120 km/h on motorways, 80 km/h outside built-up areas, and 50 km/h within towns and cities.
+The blood alcohol limit is 0.5 per mille.
+For new drivers, the limit is 0.2 per mille.
 You should adhere to all regulations if you don't want to pay expensive fines.

 You can find more information here.